Formula Cookbook

 In Homebrew we sometimes accept formulae updates that don’t include a version bump.
 These include resource updates, new patches or fixing a security issue with a formula.

 Occasionally, these updates require a forced-recompile of the formula itself or its dependents to either ensure formulae continue to function as expected or to close a security issue.
-This forced-recompile is known as a revision and is inserted underneath the homepage/url/sha256 block.
+This forced-recompile is known as a revision and is inserted underneath the homepage/url/sha256/license block.

 When a dependent of a formula fails to build against a new version of that dependency it must receive a revision.
 An example of such failure is in this issue report and its fix.